vertis/orrick-startup-toolkit/README.md

 Sourced from [Startup Forms Library](https://web.archive.org/web/20220509013422/https://www.orrick.com/en/Total-Access/Tool-Kit/Start-Up-Forms) and a [list of all media files](https://web.archive.org/web/*/https://media.orrick.com/Media%20Library/public/files/*).

 I've provided README files for each document.
-These README files are sourced from the[Orrick Herrington & Sutcliffe LLP](https://www.orrick.com) descriptions.
+These README files are sourced from the [Orrick Herrington & Sutcliffe LLP](https://www.orrick.com) descriptions.

 In addition, I've converted them to markdown where possible for maximum reusability.